sherpa/sherpa/docs/data/index.rst

 Accessing filtered data
 -----------------------

-Although the :py:attr:`~sherpa.data.Data.mask` attribure can be used to manually filter the data, many data accessors accept a ``filter`` argument which, if set, will filter the requested data.
+Although the :py:attr:`~sherpa.data.Data.mask` attribute can be used to manually filter the data, many data accessors accept a ``filter`` argument which, if set, will filter the requested data.
 When a filter is applied, :py:meth:`~sherpa.data.Data1D.get_x` and